Friday, 24 March 2023

 On to our learning for the coming week, we will be:

-• Performing our Nativity to the rest of the school on Monday.
+• Performing our Nativity to the rest of the school on Tuesday.

-• Performing our Nativity to our families on Tuesday.
+• Performing our Nativity to our families on Wednesday.

 • Finishing off our Christmas mathematics activities from this week, counting objects and creating repeating patterns.